4 Outdoor Home Security Essentials

 A dark house can be a signal to thieves and vandals — don’t let it be.
 By installing automatic and motion-triggered lighting, you’ll create the illusion of a fully-occupied house — a house that’s nowhere near as appealing to someone who wants to break in.

-Ideally, opt for lights that are on a set timer — all outdoor lights flip on at 6pm in the winter, for example, and living room lights come on at 9pm daily, for example.
+Ideally, opt for lights that are on a set timer — all outdoor lights flip on at 6pm in the winter and living room lights come on at 9pm daily, for example.
 Then, layer in motion-triggered lights so, should someone approach, your porch lights switch on, signaling you’re home — and that you see them.

-While many indoor security systems include alarms triggered by obvious break-ins — people pushing in through your door, opening windows or coming into a garage, for starters — having added outdoor alarms is essential.
-Look for systems triggered by broken window or door glass — that’s, often, a way to test a property.
+While many indoor security systems include alarms triggered by obvious break-ins — people pushing in through your door, opening windows or coming into a garage, for starters — having outdoor security is essential too.
+Look for systems triggered by a broken window — that’s, often, a way to test a property.
 A blaring alarm will likely scare off an intruder.

-Also, be sure yours covers major outdoor features — your shed, for example, swimming pool or outdoor kitchen.
+Also, be sure your security system covers major outdoor features — your shed, swimming pool or outdoor kitchen, for example.
 Though your camera will catch problems, it’s ideal to have added interference should someone attempt to disturb your property.